-I returned home from work at 02:30 to discover a small Geometrid in the Skinner trap that I didn't recognise.
-It was potted it for further study the following morning, and it turned out to be a complete surprise - Oblique Carpet !
+I returned home from work at 02:30 to discover a small Geometrid in the Skinner trap that I didn't recognize.
+It was potted for further study the following morning, and it turned out to be a complete surprise - Oblique Carpet !

 It frequents bogs, fens and marshes, the larvae feeding on bedstraws.
 There are two generations: months 5/6 and 7/8.